 Your class is full of diverse students with unique learning abilities.
 Providing students with more accessible content means each individual can choose formats that work best for them.
 If your institution uses Blackboard Ally, you can use the tool to help ensure your course content is accessible to every student.

-- On the Course Content page, find the file you want to improve.
+- Find the content you want to improve.

-- Ally opens and shows you steps on how to edit your file for improved accessibility and optimize it for alternative formats.
+- Ally opens and shows you steps on how to edit your content for improved accessibility and optimize it for alternative formats.

-Students don’t see the file’s accessibility score.
-Instead, students can choose from the alternative formats Ally generates for the file.
-You can help Ally create better alternative formats by following best practices for creating accessible files.
+Students don’t see the content's accessibility score.
+Instead, students can choose from the alternative formats Ally generates for the content.
+You can help Ally create better alternative formats by following best practices for creating accessible content.

-After you attach files to a course, Ally creates alternative formats of the file based on the original.
-For example, if the original file is a PDF, Ally creates audio, electronic braille, and ePub formats of the same content.
+After you add content to a course, Ally creates alternative formats of the content based on the original.
+For example, if the original content is a PDF, Ally creates audio, electronic braille, and ePub formats of the same content.
 These formats are made available with the original file so everything is in one convenient location.